amalhub/state-dance/README.md

   * [Diagram](https://github.com/amalhub/state-dance/blob/master/resources/ApprovalService.svg)

 ### Future enhancements
   * If there are any data that needs to be persisted and correlated, using **ballerina.data.sql** we can persist data with an id and when the callback service triggers back with the id, we can retrieve the persisted data back.
-(Correlation)